Shin-Keisei N800 series: Interior

 Passenger accommodation consists of longitudinal bench seating throughout.
 Each car has priority seating at one end, and the two end cars each have a wheelchair space located close to the cab end.
 Some of the bench seats have metal steps on the underside, allowing them to be detached and used as steps for evacuating the train in emergencies.

 History

 The first set, N811, entered service on 29 May 2005.

 The first set to receive Shin-Keisei's new pink corporate livery introduced in 2014 was N821 in February 2015.

 The fourth set, N841, entered service on 22 December 2015.
 It is the first Shin-Keisei trainset to feature LED lighting and LCD passenger information displays from new.
 A fifth set, N851, was delivered in August 2018, entering service on 22 August of that year.

+On 24 July 2024, set N831 returned to service in the original livery with maroon waistline stripes.

+On 1 April 2025, all sets were transferred to Keisei following its acquisition of the Shin-Keisei Electric Railway.
+Beginning in July of that year, the N800 series fleet received the standard livery based on that of the Keisei 3000 series.